rf8f76e33/apijam-FS/README.md

 * \*maps.googleapis.com/\*
 * \*s3.amazonaws.com/\*

+#### Disclaimers
+All content created is for the function of the API Jam for financial services.
+All products features described are in context for consumption and use of the Apigee Edge Platform and this not an official Google product in itself.

 # Rate the Financial Services API Jam

 How did you like the API Jam?
 Rate [here](https://goo.gl/forms/VGaDSozTk6q7pAYJ3).